 David Wrobel, David L. Boren Professor and Merrick Chair of Western American History at OU, is known for his scholarship on the history of the American West.
 He teaches undergraduate and graduate courses on the West, modern American thought and culture, the Progressive Era, John Steinbeck and the introductory course U.S. History: 1865-Present.
 In 2015, he received the OU College of Arts and Sciences Holden Award for Teaching Excellence.

 Wrobel joined the OU faculty in 2011.
 In 2014, he received the prestigious Wrangler Award for his nonfiction book, Global West, American Frontier: Travel, Empire and Exceptionalism from Manifest Destiny to the Great Depression.
 He is also the author of Promised Lands: Promotion, Memory and the Creation of the American West and The End of American Exceptionalism: Frontier Anxiety from the Old West to the New Deal.
-His book America’s West: A History, 1890-1950, is scheduled for publication in January 2018.
+His book America’s West: A History, 1890-1950, was published in October 2017.
 He is currently working on John Steinbeck’s America, 1930-1968: A Cultural History.
 Wrobel also co-edits The Modern American West book series and serves on the editorial board for the Steinbeck Review.

 Wrobel is known for his community engagement and generous mentorship of teachers around the country.
 He has participated in and directed many teacher institutes sponsored by the National Endowment for the Humanities, U.S. Department of Education, National Council for History Education and other groups.
 Wrobel serves as an Organization of American Historians Distinguished Lecturer and, in 2005-2006, was Senior Research Fellow in Western American History at Yale University.
 He is past president of the American Historical Association’s Pacific Coast Branch and a member of the Western History Association Council and Phi Alpha Theta, the National History Honor Society.